Y-CHETHAN/PQM/Exp1/README.md

     print("The given data cannot be fitted in binomial distribution at 1% LOS")
 ```

-# Results and Output :
+# Output:
 ![image](https://user-images.githubusercontent.com/65499285/166266555-dbc81273-4c3b-42e1-83c5-6b7404d96b2c.png)

+# Result:
-<br>Hence, a program was implemented to fit a binomial distribution for the given frequency distribution
+Thus, a program was implemented to fit a binomial distribution for the given frequency distribution.